Upcoming Events

 Marvelous March: Exciting Events and Activities for Friends and Family in San Francisco

 As winter transitions into spring, March in San Francisco offers an array of captivating events and activities for friends and family to enjoy.
 From St. Patrick’s Day celebrations to the kick-off of the cherry blossom season, there’s something for everyone in the City by the Bay.
-So gear up to embrace the energizing spirit of San Francisco this March!
+Make sure to check out the March Holidays in 2026 to find out how to celebrate almost every day.

 Top March Events in San Francisco